dirtmaxim/kabr/index.markdown

 ---

 ## Why mini-scenes?
 Motivation.

+I REALLY DON'T THINK THIS SHOULD BE HERE.
+IT SHOULD BE IN THE PAPER AND WE SHOULD REFER TO THE PAPER.

 Action recognition, a challenging task in computer vision, is commonly addressed using either [action classification](https://arxiv.org/abs/1907.06987) or [action detection](https://arxiv.org/abs/2005.00214) techniques.
 However, we have developed an innovative approach that bridges the gap between action classification and action detection, which we refer to as mini-scenes classification.
 This approach combines the advantages of action detection while mitigating its limitations.